SumWunSpeshal/srodier/src/content/skills/hosting.md

     I prefer serverless environments and am still looking for a project to deploy at the edge.

     If a project needs a bit of CI/CD goodness, I get by editing some Github Actions quite ok.

+    I like working in Linux for personal use and during development but have previously avoided managing the webserver and would rather keep it that way.
 previewImgUrl: logo.png
 ---